Tips for using sd2iec

 DOS Wedge

 When DOS Wedge is on the SD card you are able to load it from there.
 Note that the DOS Wedge is set to work with device number 8 by default.
 Without modification it will fail operating with any other device number.
 To resolve this, the C-64 WEDGE can be modified to match the device number of uIEC.
-The file “C-64 WEDGE” is just a simple BASIC program that loads the actual program that is the file called ”DOS 5.1″.
+The file “C-64 WEDGE” is just a simple BASIC program that loads the actual software from the file called “DOS 5.1”.
 It’s easy to do the needed modification if you have even the slightest understanding of BASIC.
 On the C-64 WEDGE program listing at the end of line 10 it reads LOAD”DOS 5.1″,8,1.
 Edit this loading command to match your uIEC device number.
 Then save your modified program.

 Editing C-64 WEDGE BASIC program